Daycare Acceptance Requirements

 We also make many attempts to ease the anxiety, stress, and fear of dogs by ‘interrupting and distracting’ higher energy dogs away from them.
 As well, we do ‘consent tests’ to determine if the anxious dog is actually consenting to play with the other dog who is pursuing them.

 We place the anxious dog into different pens with lower energy dogs and/or into the quiet room with a blanket, a toy, water, and bone or some kind of chew stick (as approved by the owner).

-We also let these dogs stay with staff in our office and/or at the front desk where they are away from the other dogs.
+We also let these dogs stay with staff in our office and/or at the front desk.
 They are given beds, water, bones, and toys to provide comfort.

 We, the staff and volunteers, will spend some time on a one-to-one basis with anxious dogs such as holding them, cuddling them, massaging them, playing with them.
 Unfortunately, we have several other dogs and many other responsibilities to attend to, so we are unable to sit with only one dog for extended periods of time.

 As a last resort, we put a Thundershirt, (a calming shirt) on the dog or a Tellington Ttouch wrap to alleviate her/his anxiety.

 Every day, we have quiet time from 1 – 3 pm where we turn off all the lights, play soft music, burn calm inducing incense, and sit quietly with the dogs giving them massages and cuddles to give all the dogs the opportunity to rest and calm down.
 This is done to prevent over-tiredness, over-stimulation, heightened anxiety, and possible dog fights from these states of mind.